ultrabug/py3status/doc/README.md

         # Our modules update methods will get called automatically.
 ```

 This works just like the previous example but we can now be customised.
 The
 following example assumes that our module has been saved as `click_info.py`.

 ```
 click_info {
     format = "Cliquez ici"
-    format_clicked = "Vous bouton {button} enfoncé"
+    format_clicked = "Vous avez appuyé sur le bouton {button}" }
-}
 ```